ecosensors/EcoBoard/examples/06_rtc-sd-bme280/README.md

 # RTC / SD / BME280

-> The BME280 and the RTC colck are ready.
-I am now writtting the script to log the measure into the SD card.

-In this exercice, You are going to log the measures of the temperature, the humidity, altitude and the pressure (BME250) into a SD card.
-The data will be saved in **a JSON Line format**.
-You are going to use a RTC clock chip to log the measures in a regular time into a SD card.
+In this exercice, you are going to log the measurements of the temperature, the humidity, altitude and the pressure (BME250) into a SD card, in a regular time thaks to the RTC clock (DS3231).
+The data will be saved in [a JSON Line format](https://jsonlines.org/).

 The log files will saved into the folder '/log/year/month/day/'